Updated: March 14, 2019

 Google provides multiple levels of native protection to prevent a dictionary attack.

-What can users of Google Workspace do to make the account access even more secure?
+What can users of Google Workspace do to make account access even more secure?

 By default, a Google Workspace password can be up to 100 characters long.
 Spaces within passwords are permitted, which means that password phrases can be used.
 A Google Workspace admin can increase the minimum required password length and the maximum possible password length.